How we test cookers

 Next, we bake a tray of shortbread in the oven.
 This delicate bake clearly shows how effective the cooker is at spreading heat evenly throughout the oven cavity.
 Ovens that leave pale parts or burnt corners get marked down in our tests, while those that turn the shortbread an even golden brown across the whole tray get top marks.
 See the picture below to see the kind of results ovens produce in our lab tests.

 Our second baking test involves making a large sponge cake and measuring its vital statistics when it emerges from the oven.
 If it's well risen and evenly browned, it gets a high score, but flat, sunken or unevenly baked cakes lose points.
+Below is an example of a well-risen sponge baked in the oven of a Best Buy cooker.

 How much can you fit into each cooker's oven?